Advanced Certificate Student Handbook

 School Devotions

-The student body meets four times each week for devotions, both as the whole student body and in cell groups.
+The student body meets three times each week for devotions, both as the whole student body and in cell groups.
 Students are given the opportunity to share their needs, pray for one another, and have a time of worship and Bible study.

 Spiritual Guidance & Mentoring

-Students are encouraged to seek help as needed from faculty and staff members.
+Students are encouraged to seek help and guidance as needed from faculty and staff members.
 Each student is assigned to a cell group and the leaders are available for counseling, as is the Campus Pastor.
-Each student will also be assigned to a faculty or staff member for additional meetings throughout the school year.
+Each student will also be assigned to a faculty or staff member for additional mentoring meetings throughout the school year.

 Sunday Church Attendance